a-ansarii/CURRENCY-CONVERTER/README.md

 # How to Contribute.
 We welcome contributions to enhance and improve our currency conversion tool!
 To contribute, fork the repository and submit a pull request.

+# Deployment
+Provide instructions on how to deploy the project to a live server.

 ## ScreenShots of Currency Converter